 It is less durable.

 It can come into contact with the bone when it penetrates its prey.
-As it comes into contact with the bones, it usually breaks.
+As it comes into contact with the bones, it may break.

-This concern is something you do not find in fixed blades.
+This concern is something you do not find in quality fixed blades.

 Price